 Here is the spec comparison:

 The Tiger Wall is semi-freestanding, like the Fly Creek.
 The head end is tensioned with a wishbone-shaped pole; at the apex junction, a single pole spans the remaining apex to the foot end.
-Unlike the Fly Creek, the Tiger Wall has a horizontal pole across the apex pole, to improve interior canopy room at the cost of an ounce or two.
+Unlike the Fly Creek 2, the Tiger Wall 2 and 3 have a horizontal pole across the apex pole, to improve interior canopy room at the cost of an ounce or two.

 The two-door, two-vestibule shelter is a side-entry, like the Copper Spur.
 This is much more convenient than the head-entry of the Fly Creek, especially for backpackers who are less able to contort into pretzels during entry and exit.
 It also allows for greater ventilation, which in addition to campsite selection is the most surefire way to minimize or eliminate condensation.